-The System Health - Asset Condition (Wood Poles) measure reflects the health of wood poles by tracking the percentage of poles in HI4 condition (i.e. "material deterioration") and HI5 condition (i.e. "end of serviceable life").
+The System Health - Asset Condition (Wood Poles) measure reflects the health of wood poles by tracking the percentage of poles in HI4 condition (i.e., "material deterioration") and HI5 condition (i.e., "end of serviceable life").
 Wood poles are critical assets and serve as an indication of overall distribution system health.
 These assets form a sizeable portion of the utility's assets and are instrumental in ensuring reliability and safety.

-The 2021, percentage of assets in HI4/HI5 condition is 14%.
-Year to year variations can be attributable to natural changes in conditions of assets based the latest inspection information as well as changes in asset population due to system investments to manage deteriorating assets.
+The percentage of assets in HI4/HI5 condition decreased from 8.7% in 2022 to 8.1% by 2023 year-end.3 Year to year variations can be attributed to natural changes in conditions of assets based on the latest inspection information as well as changes in asset population due to system investments to manage deteriorating assets.